By: Doug Hetherington, CEO & Program Architect at HealtH2Business

 I shared what I was learning with clients and prospects and was pleasantly surprised by their willingness to listen, learn and even execute.
 The idea of finally controlling employee benefit costs was motivating to many business owners and their C-suite.
 However, this was a comprehensive and sophisticated concept that would require all stakeholders at the table.
-Two key strategies for success were inviting HR represenatives to participate in the discussion and exploration of what it means to be a self-funded employer.
+Two key strategies for success were inviting HR representatives to participate in the discussion and exploration of what it means to be a self-funded employer.
 Getting the finance teams on-board to reinvest a portion of their savings back into the benefits plan in order to gain employee buy-in was essential.
-Basically, I did everything I had been trained not to do and it began to work.
+Basically, I did everything I had been trained not to as a benefits broker and it began to work.
 Employers were taking accountability across the leadership spectrum and employees were receiving better benefits for less.

 Including providers in the benefits conversation.

 Several years ago, I began to engage directly with providers and facilities that served my clients’ employee populations.
 Instead of pointing the finger and blaming them for high healthcare costs, I listened to their side of the story.
 I learned two very important things.
 First, healthcare administrators and providers are also frustrated with the way the healthcare industry is run.
 Their costs and prices aren’t going up as fast as deductibles and premiums, yet access, process and payment inefficiencies are becoming progressively worse.
 This only compounds the financial problem as a result of the fraudulent billing practices and the disparities in reimbursements between Medicare and commercial payers.